Where Can I Get Free Financial Planning?

 8) Things happen, you will need to have insurance to cover unexpected liabilities, Including health, auto, home, life and disability insurance.
 Remember getting the lowest cost insurance maybe not cover all your need in the event of accident or death, or disability.
 If money is a concern rather buy employment based life and disability, insurance.
 Rather then not having enough coverage or having no coverage.
 Once you improve your situation buy a non-employment related insurance policy or use the employment based insurance to be the gravy and not to meet minimum liability.

 9) What is life insurance better for me Term or Cash Value?
 I would say most people that cash value is not needed in most cases.
 I would first max out my IRA, or Roth IRA, or 401K, or similar retirement program before even thinking of going for a cash value life insurance policy.
 These whole life and universal life are good for people that have too much money and looking for a tax shelter.
-In most cases, a 30-year term life insurance product will protect you and your family so you can build enough funds by investing in your personal savings, and retirement plan.
+In most cases, a 30-year term life insurance product will protect you and your family so you can build enough funds by investing in your personal savings, and retirement Financial Planning.
 Most insurance agents disagree with this way: (sure they are losing money in the form of commissions).
 The facts that most fixed-rate cash value insurance policies are making about 4.5% - 5.5% great for today.
 But the stock market has an average return of 12%.
 So, using simple logic how are you better going after 5.5% vs. 7% or 9% return in a bad year?
 Yes, there is a risk; there are risks being too safe as well.

 10) Where are going to put your money to grow?
 If your employer offers a 401k, or a similar retirement program, and give you a match this is the way to go.
 At least take the money the employer is giving you and match to the max.
 You would be surprised how many people do not take advantage of this free money.
 For most people, the best investment is to have the fund coming out your paycheck, and have an allocation table to follow to ensure proper diversification.